timeline24/timeline24.github.io/README.md

 | [Vietnamese (Tiếng Việt)](https://timeline24.github.io/timeline_vi.pdf) | [link](https://timeline24.github.io/timeline_vi_print.pdf)  |   4.6   |  2024-06-11  |
 | [Chinese Cantonese (Simplified)  (广东话)](https://timeline24.github.io/timeline_yue.pdf) |       | 4.4 | 2024-04-04 |
 | [Chinese Mandarin (Simplified) (普通话)](https://timeline24.github.io/timeline_zh.pdf) |       | 4.4 | 2024-04-04 |

+The print version has additional 5cm left and right for the print shop.
+It's easier to connect the end roll covers to the timeline.
+The standard dimensions for the print version are 1308x210mm.
+But it can be scaled to any size with a ratio 6.228:1.

 ## Project repository